primo-io/prototype-documentation/index.md

 The concept behind Primo is heavily inspired by the work of Seymour Papert, a mathematician who co-founded the MIT Artificial Intelligence Laboratory with Marvin Minsky, in the sixties (if you are interested in the subject, we encourage you to read Mindstorms, his most famous book).
 He was directing the team who invented LOGO, probably the most used and long lasting resource to teach programming to children.
 The goal of Seymour Papert was not just to teach code, but also to help children discover their own personal way of solving problems.
 Primo can be considered an extreme simplification of LOGO and the physical turtle.
 We limited the instructions, to their purest form, avoiding any kind of textual or numerical language.

-The first prototype was realised in SUPSI Lugano by Matteo (Primo.io co-founder and interaction designer), during the [MAInD - Master of Advanced Studies in Interaction Design](http://www.maind.supsi.ch/).
+The first prototype was realised in SUPSI Lugano by Matteo Loglio (Primo.io co-founder and interaction designer), during the [MAInD - Master of Advanced Studies in Interaction Design](http://www.maind.supsi.ch/).
 Matteo's background is in product design, and after learning the Arduino basics and a bit of code to create the prototype, began to look around for technical solutions that were approachable for a novice, so as to develop an application like Primo.
 The main issues were two: making a robot car from scratch and an interface board that could easily recognize different instructions.

 The first issue was solved by using an [Oh_Oh board](http://david.cuartielles.com/w/Maquila2/Ohoh) from David Cuartielles, one of the Arduino founders who was holding a lecture in SUPSI.
 The Oh_Oh robot is an open project, you can find the source files in the link above.
 It is basically a car shaped Arduino, only an XBee for radio communication was added.